Cryszzz/hw01-fireball/README.md

 ## Descriptions

 I made a fire ball based on the decription of the writeup by using a combination of sinuaduol waves to generate some bumpings of the balls.
 And using high frequency FBM to generate some small bumpings on the surface.
 Here, I used the 2D FBM instead of 3D since the whole surface should be a 2D object.
 I used spherical coordinates for FBM with togother of spherical interpolation (slerp) instead of standard lerp.

 For color on surface, I interpolate color based on height of the surface in piecewise function of 5 to 6 colors.
 I used bias function, easein, easeout and sin/cos function in various degrees in order to archive better animation.

-For background, I added different layers of transparent wave (in the same shape as the center ball) to add effect of glowing. s
+For background, I added different layers of transparent (same color) wave (in the same shape as the center ball) to add effect of glowing.
+Here, I animated it in the same glsl file by just repeatedly call drawing for the same shader.

 ## Objective